lsandov1/presentations/yocto/common_tasks/layer.md

 configuration file or class).
 The main reason is simple: modularity.
 Follow  these steps

-1. To have access to yocto scripts, setup the enviroment from the BASE folder
+1. To have access to Yocto scripts, setup the enviroment from the BASE folder

 ~~~~{.bash}
 fsl-community-bsp $ . setup-environment build